MonkWarrior08/AMC_AI_Assistant_Dataset/README.md

 - Type your message and press Enter to interact with the assistant
 - Type 'quit', 'exit', or 'bye' to end the conversation

-## Important Notes
-- Ensure your OpenAI API key has sufficient credits
-- Keep your API key and assistant ID secure
-- The fine-tuning process may take some time to complete

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.